ivngzmn/ivngzmn/README.md

 ## Bio

 ### Hey, I’m Ivan!
-I’m a software developer at Zeek Interactive
+I’m a Full-Stack software developer

 ### I build web applications that are performant and accessible.
 It's great to meet you